rust-lang/rust/src/doc/style-guide/src/README.md

   sequence of ASCII digits, fall back to comparing the strings as normal.)
 - Compare the numeric values of the number specified by the sequence of digits.
-  (Note that an implementation of this algorithm can easily check this without accumulating copies of the digits or converting to a number: longer sequences of digits are larger numbers, equal-length sequences can be sorted lexicographically.)
+  (Note that an implementation of this algorithm can easily check this without accumulating copies of the digits or converting to a number: after skipping leading zeroes, longer sequences of digits are larger numbers, and equal-length sequences of digits can be sorted lexicographically.)
 - If the numbers have the same numeric value, the one with more leading zeroes comes first.